Mini Chocolate Bundt Cakes, topped with chocolate ganache and fresh berries. Doesn’t get any better than this!

 - butter or cooking spray for the bundt pan

-- 1 cup (6 ounces) good quality bittersweet chocolate, finely chopped OR semi-sweet chocolate chip morsels OR a blend of both bittersweet chocolate and semi-sweet morsels
+- 1 cup (or 8 ounces) good quality bittersweet chocolate, finely chopped OR semi-sweet chocolate chip morsels OR a blend of both bittersweet chocolate and semi-sweet morsels

 - 2/3 cup heavy whipping cream